brumi1024/yarn-scheduler-ui/README.md

+> [!IMPORTANT]
+> This UI was merged into Apache Hadoop YARN, as part of [YARN-11885](https://issues.apache.org/jira/browse/YARN-11885).
+Further development will be continued in the upstream Hadoop repository.

 # YARN Scheduler UI

 A modern web interface for managing Apache Hadoop YARN Capacity Scheduler configurations.
 The app provides visual tools for exploring queue hierarchies, adjusting capacities, validating placement rules, and applying changes with confidence.